RE: Painfull Looking Sudden Cherry Like bulldog Eye

 The chances are that the suture material tore or became loose, or the knot is rubbing against the cornea and forming a corneal ulcer.

-Expect some postoperative swelling after cherry eye repair, especially with the pocket technique.
+Postoperative swelling is common following cherry eye repair, particularly with the pocket technique.

-This should slowly resolve after about 2–3 weeks, and the eye should be comfortable and normal in appearance.
+This swelling typically subsides over 2-3 weeks, during which the eye should gradually become more comfortable and regain its normal appearance.

 Recommended by Owners Approved by Bulldogs